You have questions, we have answers...

 - Yes, many of our tours can accomodate vegetarians, however you should let us know early in your booking process about specific food aversions, so we may program your experience accordingly.
 When informed at the time of booking, we'll choose appropriate vendors, and work with those vendors to accommodate participants with food aversions.

-- We can only accomodate vegans on our wine country tours, with sufficient advanced notice.
+- We can only accomodate vegans on our wine country tours, and only with sufficient advanced notice.
 Veganism (a plant-based diet that avoids all meat and dairy) is a relatively new and progressive concept in Mexico, and as such, is not supported by most restaurants and food stands.
+If there is a vegan in your party, please notify us at the time of booking.

 Where do your tours start? +